Entanglement Detection Beyond Local Bound with Coarse Calibrated measurements: III. NPA approach to strengthen Bell's inequalities

 \section{III.
 NPA approach to strengthen Bell's inequalities}

 Let us consider the Bell's scenario where some parties have certain information about the measurements.
 We now adapt the NPA hierarchy to incorporate the information of measurements.
-The NPA hierarchy \cite{PhysRevLett.98.010401} is a sequence of tests designed to characterize correlations that can be realized with a quantum system.
+The NPA hierarchy \cite{PhysRevLett.98.010401} is a sequence of tests designed to characterize correlations that can be realized with a quantum system ( {see Sec.
+B in \cite{supplemental}}).
 Here, we use the NPA hierarchy to help the detection of entanglement while not involving Bell's inequality.